juanluisbaptiste/docker-bigbluebutton/README.md

     sudo docker attach --sig-proxy=false bbb

+### Installing the demo package
-If you want the demo package installed then also set BBB_INSTALL_DEMOS=yes on the docker run command.
+If you want the demo package installed then also set `BBB_INSTALL_DEMOS=yes` on the docker run command.

 ### How to access the container
 After you attach to the container you will see an output like the following one telling you how to access the container: